Run the 2025 Bank of America Chicago Marathon with Team CCO

 Applications for the 2025 Bank of America Chicago Marathon have just opened and we have Charity Guaranteed Entries!

 Each year runners challenge themselves to achieve their marathon, and bring others along in support of them and their passion!
 As a Team CCO charity runner, you make it possible to help a family end their cycle of homelessness.
+Our fundraising goal will provide 1,500 nights of shelter for people experiencing homelessness.

-Are you looking for a 2023 charitable fitness resolution?
-Only 9 Team CCO guaranteed entry slots remain for the 2023 Bank of America Chicago Marathon (BACM)!
-Secure your spot today and become part of a dedicated team committed to providing shelter, meals, and wrap-around services for families and single adults experiencing homelessness!
+Are you looking for a 2025 charitable fitness resolution?
+Secure your spot today at the 2025 Bank of America Chicago Marathon and become part of a dedicated team committed to providing shelter, meals, and wrap-around services for families and single adults experiencing homelessness!

-Running for a charity is a great way to support a work you care about.
+“Running for a charity is a great way to support a work you care about.
 It opens the doors for friends and family to throw their support behind you for a good cause.”
 Click here to learn more about Ted Jindrich and his commitment to charitable fitness and CCO.
-A long-time Team CCO runner, and board member, Ted has participated in 14 marathons since 2015 and has raised thousands of dollars for CCO shelter guests.
+A long-time Team CCO runner, and board member, Ted has participated over 15 marathons since 2015 and has raised thousands of dollars for CCO shelter guests.

 Are you ready to join the team?
 Click here to visit the BACM Charity Team page.
 Once there, click the “Participate with this charity” button.
 Also, be sure to complete the Team CCO Participant Waiver form.
 See the image below for instructions.